Nininiao/nexo-subgraph/README.md

 # nexo-subgraph
 # Project description

 The World's First Instant Crypto-backed Loans.
+The leading regulated financial institution for digital assets, pioneer of the 1st Instant Crypto Credit Lines™ and high-yield Earn on Crypto & Fiat services.

 This repository contains the NEXO token smart-contract.